Irish government to launch legal challenge against UK over NI Legacy Act

-The Irish government is to initiate a legal challenge against the UK Government’s Act to deal with the legacy of the Northern Ireland Troubles.
+The Irish government is to initiate a legal challenge against the UK’s Act to deal with the legacy of the Northern Ireland Troubles.

 Ireland’s deputy premier Micheal Martin said the interstate case would argue that the provisions of the Northern Ireland Troubles (Legacy and Reconciliation) Act 2023 are incompatible with the United Kingdom’s obligations under the European Convention on Human Rights.